sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 The plugin also supports an optional, experimental method of faster ACL permissions fetching that aims to improve the speed of fetching a user's permissions from Bitbucket (which can reduce the time a user has to wait to run a search if their permissions data has expired).

-You can enable this feature by setting the [`"plugin.permissions"` property in the Bitbucket Server configuration](../admin/external_service/bitbucket_server.md#repository-permissions) to `"enabled"`.
+You can enable this feature when [configuring the connection to your Bitbucket Server instance on Sourcegraph](../admin/external_service/bitbucket_server.md#repository-permissions).

 The speed improvements are subtle and more noticeable for larger instances with thousands of repositories.

 To learn how and why this works, read the [fast permissions technical details](#fast-permissions-fetching) section below.

 ### Technical Details

 This section provides some technical insight into the Bitbucket Server plugin to make it easier to users to decide whether or not to install it on their Bitbucket Server instance.